-Suppose that at the reporting date the carrying value of a non-current asset is $2,800 while its tax base is $3,500, as shown in Table 6 above.
+Suppose that at the reporting date the carrying amount of a non-current asset is $2,800 while its tax base is $3,500, as shown in Table 6 above.

 The deferred tax asset at the reporting date will be 25% x $700 = $175.

-It is worth noting here that revaluation gains, which increase the carrying value of the asset and leave the tax base unchanged, result in a deferred tax liability.
-Conversely, impairment losses, which decrease the carrying value of the asset and leave the tax base unchanged, result in a deferred tax asset.
+It is worth noting here that revaluation gains, which increase the carrying amount of the asset and leave the tax base unchanged, result in a deferred tax liability.
+Conversely, impairment losses, which decrease the carrying amount of the asset and leave the tax base unchanged, result in a deferred tax asset.

 At the reporting date, inventory which cost $10,000 has been written down to its net realisable value of $9,000.
 The write down is ignored for tax purposes until the goods are sold.

 The write off of inventory will generate tax relief, but only in the future when the goods are sold.
 Hence the tax base of the inventory is not reduced by the write off.
 Consequently, a deferred tax asset of 25% x $1,000 = $250 as shown in Table 8 should be recorded at the reporting date.

 At the reporting date, an entity has recorded a liability of $25,000 in respect of pension contributions due.
 Tax relief is available on pension contributions only when they are paid.

 The contributions will only be recognised for tax purposes when they are paid in the future.
 Hence the pension expense is currently ignored within the tax computations and so the liability has a nil tax base, as shown in Table 8.
 The entity will receive tax relief in the future and so a deferred tax asset of 25% x $25,000 = $6,250 should be recorded at the reporting date.